Wind-River/software-parts-catalog1/docs/SoftwarePartsDataModel.md

 Maintaining a catalog of software components (parts) is a requirement whether generating SBOMs for managing license compliance, security assurance, export control, or safety certification.
 We developed a highly searchable scalable software parts database (catalog) enabling companies to seamlessly manage 1000s, 10,000s if not 100,000s of software parts from which their products are comprised.
 The catalog stores specific intrinsic data for each software part.
 For example, id, name, version, content (binary or source code), size, the licensing, legal notices, CVE information and so forth.

-A software part is any software component that represents a set of software files from which larger software solutions are comprised.
+A software part is any software component that represents a set of one or more software files from which larger software solutions may be comprised.
 Our definition supports a wide range of software types (parts).
 A part can be:
   - single source file (e.g., main.c)
   - single runtime binary file (e.g., app.exe)
   - a container image file